China–Djibouti relations

-People's Republic of China–Djibouti relations refers to the current and historical relationship between the People's Republic of China and Djibouti.
+China–Djibouti relations refers to the current and historical relationship between the People's Republic of China and Djibouti.
 China and Djibouti established relations on January 8, 1979.
 China has financed a number of public works projects in Djibouti, including a stadium, the offices of the Ministry of Foreign Affairs and the People's Palace.
 In September 2010, Type 920 Hospital Ship, also known as the "Peace Ark", visited Djibouti.

 In 2017, China and Djibouti agreed to a strategic partnership.

 Economic development

 Since the first Forum on China Africa Cooperation in 2000, Beijing has delivered $16.6 million in development finance to Djibouti.
 Major Chinese aid projects in Djibouti include: